 - Domesticated Dinosaurs: The basic premise of the trilogy.

 - Egg MacGuffin: The eggs the baby dinos hatched from were treated like this, until they hatch.

 - Fun Size: The dinosaurs.
 Vicki deducts that they were dormant in their eggs for so long that they'll never get any bigger than they are now (or, as Mr. Taylor puts it, "[they] got the runts of the litter").

 - Everything's Better with Dinosaurs

 - Five-Man Band: List for the baby dinos follows.

-- For Science!: Rico Sarno's excuse for everything he does, he's really just in need of cash.
+- For Science!: Rico Sarno's excuse for everything he does, he's really just in it for the money.

 - Hand Wave: The explanation as to why the dinos are stuck in their small size.
 See Fun Size.

-- Harmless Villain: Rico Sarno and ole uncle Hal MacGregor in the third.
+- Harmless Villain: Rico Sarno and Ella's uncle Hal MacGregor in the third.
 As well as Rico's two helpers in the first film.

 - Herbivores Are Friendly: All the babies are heroic herbivores (except for Elvis and Madonna Madonna being a pterosaur and fish eater.
 And Elvis, for obvious reasons...though he seems to like dog food).